 Place a plastic bag over the cutting, making sure that the plastic does not touch the leaves.
 Place the hibiscus cutting in partial shade.
 Make sure the rooting soil stays damp (not wet) until the hibiscus cuttings are rooted.
-The cuttings should be rooted in about 8 weeks.
+The cuttings should be rooted in about eight weeks.
 Once they are rooted, you can repot them in a bigger pot.

-Be warned that tropical hibiscus will have a lower rate of success than hardy hibiscus, but if you start several cutting of the tropical hibiscus, there is a good chance at least one will root successfully.
+Be warned that tropical hibiscus will have a lower rate of success than hardy hibiscus, but if you start several cuttings of the tropical hibiscus, there is a good chance at least one will root successfully.

 Propagating Hibiscus from Hibiscus Seeds

 While both tropical hibiscus and hardy hibiscus can be propagated from hibiscus seeds, typically only hardy hibiscus is propagated this way.
 This is because the seeds will not grow true to the parent plant and will look different from the parent.

 To grow hibiscus seeds, start by nicking or sanding the seeds.
 This helps to get moisture into the seeds and improves germination.
 The hibiscus seeds can be nicked with a utility knife or sanded with a bit of fine grain plain sandpaper.

 After you have done this, soak the seeds in water overnight.